erciomunoz/academic-kickstart-1/content/publication/paper33/index.md

 ---
-title: "How much should we trust non-probabilistic web-based surveys on LGBTI+ people?
+title: "How Much Should We Trust Non-probabilistic Web-based Surveys on LGBTI+ People?
 Evidence from Mexico"
 authors:
 - admin
 - Melanie Saavedra